Below are some of the most common questions about floggers. This list will be updated as more questions arise.

 Q.What is a flogger?

 A. A flogger is an impact implement usually made with leather tails attached to a handle.
 Here I make floggers used for BDSM play.
 In the past (and currently in some societies) floggers (also called whips in old texts) were used for torture and punishment.
+The floggers we make here have been modified to be used for consensual BDSM.

 Q. What is the difference between a flogger and a whip?